You will find below general information on the IBRO Research Fellowships. Please click here to access currently open

 Length of stay: one year, non-renewable

-Amount: up to 35,000 Euros.
-The World Bank Atlas method is used to rank countries and identify low-income, lower-middle income and upper-middle income economies.
+Amount: up to 37,000 Euros.
+The World Bank Atlas method is used to rank countries and identify low-income, lower-middle income, and upper-middle income economies.
 Applicants from these countries are preferable but not exclusive.
 Those from high-income countries currently experiencing decreased support for research will also be considered.

 Funds from an IBRO Research Fellowship should be used for travel and salary, not for research hardware, software or laboratory supplies and other indirect costs (such as administrative costs of a research institution or university).
 Qualified candidates will not yet have begun working at the laboratory where he/she is applying for the research fellowship at the time the application is submitted.
 The program generally does not allow duplicate funding.
 If simultaneous financial support from another source is offered, approval is required from the IBRO Secretariat.